 Peri-implantitis is a dental implant infection that can happen when you receive a dental implant.
-Your Brooklyn family dentist makes sure that you have the highest success, however, by taking every precaution to prevent infections and other dental implant complications.
+Your family dental specialist makes sure that you have the highest success, however, by taking every precaution to prevent infections and other dental implant complications.
 At our Cosmetic & Implants Dentistry of Brooklyn we use only the best quality medical grade titanium or titanium alloy for dental implants.

 Dental implants are becoming more and more prevalent as a safe and effective means of replacing missing teeth.
 There are many benefits from dental implants, and the success rate consistently remains above 95 percent.
 But like any dental implant procedure, especially those involving dental surgery, complications can occasionally occur.

 In implant surgery, your implant dentist drills a small hole into your jawbone to place a titanium anchor.
 If you have a bleeding disorder, an active infection, allergies or existing medical conditions — or if you take certain medications, you need to take extra precautions or avoid the procedure altogether.
-Honest communication with your top rated Brooklyn dentist places you in position for the best possible outcome.
+Honest communication with your top-rated dentist Dr. Khabensky places you in a position for the best possible outcome.

 Potential Dental Implant Complications